carbon-language/carbon-lang/clang/docs/UsersManual.rst

 --------------------

-clang has some experimental support for extensions from Microsoft Visual C++; to enable it, use the -fms-extensions command-line option.
+clang has some experimental support for extensions from Microsoft Visual C++; to enable it, use the ``-fms-extensions`` command-line option.
 This is the default for Windows targets.
 Note that the support is incomplete.
-Some constructs such as dllexport on classes are ignored with a warning, and others such as `Microsoft IDL annotations
+Some constructs such as ``dllexport`` on classes are ignored with a warning, and others such as `Microsoft IDL annotations
 <http://msdn.microsoft.com/en-us/library/8tesw2eh.aspx>`_ are silently
 ignored.

-clang has a -fms-compatibility flag that makes clang accept enough invalid C++ to be able to parse most Microsoft headers.
+clang has a ``-fms-compatibility`` flag that makes clang accept enough invalid C++ to be able to parse most Microsoft headers.
 For example, it allows `unqualified lookup of dependent base class members
 <http://clang.llvm.org/compatibility.html#dep_lookup_bases>`_, which is
 a common compatibility issue with clang.
 This flag is enabled by default for Windows targets.

--fdelayed-template-parsing lets clang delay all template instantiation until the end of a translation unit.
+``-fdelayed-template-parsing`` lets clang delay parsing of function template definitions until the end of a translation unit.
 This flag is enabled by default for Windows targets.

 -  clang allows setting ``_MSC_VER`` with ``-fmsc-version=``.
 It defaults to 1700 which is the same as Visual C/C++ 2012.
 Any number is supported